artainmo/machine-learning/natural-language-processing and LLM/README.md

 #### Visualization and PCA
 Often, word vectors will contain a high amount of dimensions.
 You want to reduce those dimensions to 2 if you want to visualize them by plotting them on an XY axis.
 Principal component analysis (PCA) is an unsupervised dimensionality reduction algorithm allowing this.

 Visualization can help see the relationship between words in the vector space.
 When plotting, note that words with similar part of speech (POS) tags are next to one another.
-This is because many of the training algorithms learn words by identifying the neighboring words.
-Thus, words with similar POS tags tend to be found in similar locations.
+POS tags indicate a word in a text (corpus) as corresponding to a particular part of speech, based on both its definition and its context.
+Words with similar POS come together because many of the training algorithms learn words by identifying the neighboring words.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing)